nilathj/mosquitto-tls/README.md

-# Setup subdomains and letsencrypt certificates
+# Update, setup subdomains and letsencrypt certificates

 These instructions will allow you to turn your Raspberry PI with home-assistant into a secure location aware hub.
 I have assumed that you have already installed home-assistant.
 Make sure you update it before you start: